The Institute for Social Neuroscience (ISN Psychology) offers a unique path to your career in psychology, particularly in the clinical sector.

-Whether you have just finished Year 12, are part way through an undergraduate degree, or looking for a place in psychology honours or masters, enrolling at ISN allows you to learn and explore in an environment that is all about intellectual curiosity and freedom of expression.
+Whether you have just finished Year 12, are part way through an undergraduate degree, or are looking for a place in Psychology Honours or Masters, enrolling at ISN allows you to learn and explore in an environment that is all about intellectual curiosity and freedom of expression.

 You will study in a tertiary college that specialises in psychology, where no other faculties compete for funds and resources.
 With clinical placements on-site and access to organisations like the Florey Institute, you will learn in a highly immersive environment.

 ISN is located in the prestigious Heidelberg medical precinct, only 300 metres from public transport and the Burgundy Street cafés, restaurants and shops.

 New paradigms in mental health diagnostics and treatment